camkol/CuriousOrnithologist/readme.md

 ## Notes

--Improved responsive design
+- Improved responsive design
--Worked on image and made self-sufficient with Photoshop -Reduce image sizes to reduce loading
+- Worked on image and made self-sufficient with Photoshop
+- Reduce image sizes to reduce loading
--made folder for original copies
+- made folder for original copies